harrisoncramer/nvim/README.md

 # Quickstart

 1. Install the required dependencies listed above.
-2. Clone this repository to your Neovim configuration path: `cit clone https://github.com/harrisoncramer/nvim.git ~/.config/nvim`
+2. Clone this repository to your Neovim configuration path: `git clone https://github.com/harrisoncramer/nvim.git ~/.config/nvim`
 3. Open Neovim.
 The plugin installation should start automatically; so should the LSP and Debugger installations.
 4. Run `:UpdateRemotePlugins` to update Wilder